John Casado: Casado Design

-Casado started his own design firm with his then-wife Barbara in 1970.
+Casado started his own design firm in 1970.
 He met Christopher Whorf, art director for Warner Bros.
 Records, and that relationship opened the door for Casado to do projects with Warner Bros., Capitol Records, A&M Records, United Artists and many smaller labels.
 He designed the Grammy Award-winning album cover for Mason Proffit’s Come and Gone (1973), art directed by Whorf.
 In 1978, he created the iconic logotype for The Band and The Last Waltz album and film, directed by Martin Scorsese and featuring appearances from Neil Young, Bob Dylan, Joni Mitchell, Van Morrison and others.
 During that time, he also created a Warner Bros.
 Records sampler album, featuring Frank Zappa, which replicated a blister package of baloney making the three records inside baloney color.

 Casado designed and/or photographed album covers for: Carole King, Aaron Neville, Barry White, Diana Ross, Ashford and Simpson, Loggins & Messina, Captain Beefheart, John Fahey, Malo, Bonnie Raitt, Arlo Guthrie, Gordon Lightfoot and the first four albums covers for The Doobie Brothers.
 He designed many posters, including for Deep Purple, The Allman Brothers Band's Eat a Peach album, and Jerry Garcia and Bob Weir of The Grateful Dead.
 Casado also designed the history of film music for Warner Brothers.
 During this period, Casado also did movie poster developments for film director Sam Peckinpah.

 In 1979, Casado developed and designed the stencil-effect logo for women's apparel company Esprit.
 In 1981, he moved to San Francisco, focused primarily on corporate work.
 He designed the branding trademark of the first Macintosh computer, introduced in 1984, for Tom Hughes, Steve Jobs and Apple.
 Often referred to as the "Picasso logo", its style was actually inspired by Matisse.
-Casado's original drawings of the logo are archived at The Art Center College of Design.
 He also designed the New Line Cinema logo.

 Casado's poster for Jeanne Marc, fashion, was placed in the permanent collection of the Museum of Modern Art in New York.
 He has also designed more than a dozen posters for the Mill Valley Film Festival.